SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "What's going on, Twilight?
 Does this have to do with Pinkie?
 I swear just I saw her in the mirror right before you showed up."

-Twilight explains everything to Applejack as she leads her into the living room.
+Twilight explains everything to Applejack as they are en route to the living room.
 They sit down on the couch and Twilight levitates a mirror in front of them.

 "She needs to ask you something," Twilight says while pointing in the mirror.